 This doesn’t mean that everyone needs to become a social entrepreneur.
 We all serve in different ways.

-Think about how good it feels when you help someone in need or your contribute to your community.
-And I don’t mean serving others just to feed your ego.
+Think about how good it feels when you help someone in need, or you contribute to your community.
+And I don’t mean serving others to feed your ego.
 I mean genuine passion and care for what you’re doing.
 Now imagine spending most of your time doing that?

-That’s where the true value of minimalism kicks in.
-To add more value to the world we must first subtract all of the non-valuable things from our lives.
+That’s where the real value of minimalism kicks in.
+To add more value to the world, we must first subtract all of the non-valuable things from our lives.
 We need to be ruthlessly honest with ourselves when assessing what is valuable and what is not.